 1. Hone In On the Critical Tasks

-Doubling down on the most essential objectives is the first OKR rule.
+Doubling down on the most essential objectives, focusing on task prioritization, is the first OKR rule.
 Once you have an outcome in mind, envision a path toward completion.
-This ties in with the organizational side of things.
-Thus, break down those values into actionable sets of milestones.
+This ties in with the organizational side of things, emphasizing project scope and resource allocation.
+Thus, break down those values into actionable sets of project milestones.
 This is how to implement project management OKRs:

 2. Micromanage the OKR Framework